suhasdhoke92/K8s_Troubleshooting_Guide/README.md

-# K8s_Troubleshooting_Guide
+# TroubleshootingEssentials

-This repository provides a comprehensive guide to troubleshooting Kubernetes applications, focusing on debugging a two-tier application (web frontend and MySQL database) and control plane issues.
-It covers steps to diagnose connectivity, pod issues, service configurations, environment variables, control plane components, and deployment problems, along with namespace management and autocompletion setup.
+This repository provides a comprehensive guide to troubleshooting Kubernetes applications, control plane issues, and worker node failures.
+It covers debugging a two-tier application (web frontend and MySQL database), control plane components, deployment issues, and worker node problems, along with namespace management and autocompletion setup.

 ## 1. Troubleshooting Application Failure